 Net Price: $12,464

-Minnesota State University–Mankato offers both an undergraduate and graduate program in urban studies through its esteemed Urban and Regional Studies Institute.
+Minnesota State University Mankato offers both an undergraduate and graduate program in urban studies through its esteemed Urban and Regional Studies Institute.
 Both programs are well-known throughout the state; in fact, city staff members from 90% of Minnesota cities with populations over 10,000 are alumni of the Institute.
 Enrichment opportunities for students include membership in the Students of Urban and Regional Studies Institute (SURSI) Club as well as the opportunity to study abroad in Ghana, West Africa.
-Urban Studies at Minn State Mankato takes a “learning by doing” approach, giving students ongoing opportunities for fieldwork, independent study, and community service projects.
+Urban Studies at Minnesota State University Mankato takes a “learning by doing” approach, giving students ongoing opportunities for fieldwork, independent study, and community service projects.

 #21 – University of North Texas